 - Wash your motorcycle and wax all painted surfaces (except matte painted surfaces).
-Coat chrome pieces with rust-inhibiting oil. - Lubricate the drive chain. ▶ P. 53 - Place your motorcycle on a maintenance stand and position a block so that both tires are off the ground. - After rain, remove the body cover and allow the motorcycle to dry. - Remove the battery (P. 59) to prevent discharge.
-Charge the battery in a shaded, well-ventilated area. - If you leave the battery in place, disconnect the negative terminal to prevent discharge.
+Coat chrome pieces with rust-inhibiting oil. - Lubricate the drive chain. ▶ P. 54 - Place your motorcycle on a maintenance stand and position a block so that both tires are off the ground. - After rain, remove the body cover and allow the motorcycle to dry. - Remove the battery ( P. 61) to prevent discharge.
+Charge the battery in a shaded, well-ventilated area.